 How to find the best fixed rate energy deal for you

-NOTE: The prices below are based on an average UK energy consumption of 2,700kwh Elec and 12,000kwh Gas per year.
+NOTE: The prices below are based on an average UK energy consumption of 2,700kwh Elec and 11,500kwh Gas per year.
+In the industry these are referred to as Typical Domestic Consumption Values (TDCVs).

 What are the best fixed gas and electricity prices?